 TP's range of wooden playhouses and treehouses are designed to be customisable, so you can swap and add different elements to expand or change this playhouse as your child grows.
 Add a slide or a swing arm, swap the climbing wall for a cargo net, or even add a sand pit underneath to give it a new lease of life.

-Although small, there are a lot of pieces in this playhouse and it will take a few hours (and a couple of grown-ups) to build it.
+Although small, there are a lot of pieces in this playhouse and it will take a few hours to build.
 Once constructed, the FSC-certified wood feels solid and sturdy.
 Treat it to ensure it stands the test of time.

 Smoby Playhouse on stilts with slide